audiocogs/pitch.js-demo/README.md

 ## Running the demo

-Browsers put restrictions on `file://` and demo will not work if you open the file directly.
+Browsers put restrictions on `file://` and the demo will not work if you open the file directly.
 You need to set up a web server on your machine.

 If you have Python 3 installed, run the following from the repository's directory: